MaadAshraf/24F-3091_24F-3066_OOP-Lab-Final-Project/READme.md

 Integrated systems via main.cpp with a menu-driven interface and turn-based gameplay loop.
 Added file I/O to save/load game state and log scores.
-Removed <stdexcept> and replaced exception handling with cout messages for errors (e.g., "Invalid resource amounts").
+Exception handling with cout messages for errors (e.g., "Invalid resource amounts").
-Streamlined the menu from 21 options to 12 with sub-menus for better usability.
+Streamlined the menu of 12 with sub-menus for better usability.
-Used Git branches (feature/population, feature/military, feature/resources, feature/leadership, feature/economy, feature/bank, feature/event-handler, feature/social-structure, feature/file-io) to organize development of each system and merged them into main for a complete workflow, aiming for bonus marks.